steadybit/discovery-kit/docs/target-enrichment.md

 - CONTAINS: The source attribute name must contain the attribute name provided.
 - STARTS_WITH: The source attribute name must start with the attribute name provided.

+## Group Matching

+Every target carries a `steadybit.group` attribute (defaulting to `default`, overridable per extension via the `STEADYBIT_EXTENSION_GROUP` environment variable).
+All enrichment rules use this attribute as an additional implicit matcher: a source target only enriches a destination target when both share the same `steadybit.group` value.

+This lets you slice targets along a dimension that is not part of the discovered data — for example, to keep environments separate when the same Steadybit installation discovers targets from multiple stages or tenants, and to prevent enrichment rules from matching across those groups.
+See [Reserved Target Attributes](./reserved-target-attributes.md) for the full list of reserved attributes.

 ## FAQ

 ### I have changed target enrichment rules, but nothing happens in Steadybit?